SeanMcKeen/AnimeCharacterGuessing/README.md

 # AnimeCharacterGuessing
-a simple console-based game made using python to guess anime characters Need python 3.11+ to run this or download the packaged version
+a simple console-based game made using python to guess anime characters Packaged version,  open the folder and run the EXE file